 Advancement and merit badges are not a competition, rather a joint effort involving Scouts, leaders, volunteers, and family members.
 Much can be done individually, and at each Scout’s own pace, youth also work in groups during unit meetings and outings.
 This is important as well to help youth develop mutual respect for one another as they practice skills, explore interests, learn values, form friendships, and enjoy adventure.

-All earned Cub Scout and Boy Scout ranks, along with all earned Venturing advancement awards, must be reported to your local council.
+All earned Cub Scout and Scout Bsa ranks, along with all earned Venturing advancement awards, must be reported to your local council.
 Scoutmasters and unit leaders should be reporting this monthly.
 The best and most accurate method of reporting is through the BSA’s Internet Advancement.

 Adventure loops and pins are a great way to help fulfill the aims of Scouting—build character, develop citizenship, and encourage mental and physical fitness.
 Through a variety of subjects, you can stretch your mind and abilities by exploring the wonders of science, learning about the world, and expanding skills in new area.

 This is a chance to try something new, do your best, and earn recognition all at the same time.
 For more information about the adventure loops and pins, see CubScouts.org.

 The Northeast Iowa Council has a complete list of registered Merit Badge Counselors ready to help Scouts achieve their advancements.
 If you are thinking about pursuing a new Merit Badge, please contact your Scoutmaster to make a plan and access these great community resources.
 We do have a few Merit Badges however that need more knowledgeable counselors.
 Contact the Scout Service Center at (563) 556-4343 if interested.